 - Section 8 housing

-- Rural Development (also known as "Farmers Home" housing)
+- Rural Development

 - Section 236 housing

-- Section 43 or Tax Credit Housing
+- Section 42 or Tax Credit Housing

 Public housing is different from these other programs because the housing is owned by the local Public Housing Authority (PHA).
 Public housing is almost always managed by people who work for the PHA.